bijumon/blog2025/content/blog/pygame-tmx-levels-assets.md

-## user
-I have assets directory with levels sir which contains tmx files, they depend on base tiled files in assets/tiled dir How to load these in python
-## assistant
+---
+title: ""
+draft: true
+---

-Got it — you have a directory layout something like this:
+you have a directory layout something like this:

 ```
 assets/